 1. Process: Our Code is reviewed annually by administration and teachers during staff meetings and team meetings.
 We consult with parents via communication in school newsletters, through our school website and at PAC meetings.
-Student input is gathered in class meeting and super-block (team meeting) settings.
+Student input is gathered in class meetings and team or grade level settings.

-3. Implementation: At the beginning of the school year it is expected that parents read and sign consent/understanding to the Code of Conduct published at the front of the student planner.
-Parents are asked to reinforce the school’s expectations with students.
-The Code of Conduct is implemented among students by introducing it to students during team-wide “Superblocks” in September.
-Key behavioral expectations are then reviewed with students throughout the year in assemblies, superblocks, and in core class settings.
-Instructional methods include multimedia, discussion, role playing, and class meetings.
-In addition, students involved in our Hillcrest Spirit Squad (student leadership) are given opportunities to collaboratively, with teacher facilitation, create their own set of expectations regarding events such as dances.
-The Code of Conduct is implemented by teaching staff, in part by being the basis for establishing class expectations and “constitutions” at the start of the school year.
-Hillcrest staff takes time in the September staff meeting to review key concepts in the Code of Conduct and make a commitment to modeling socially responsible behavior across the school.
+3. Implementation: At the beginning of the school year it is expected that parents read and sign consent/understanding to the Code of Conduct published in the September Welcome Package.
+Parents are asked to reinforce the school's expectations with students.
+The Code of Conduct is implemented among students by introducing it to students during team-wide first week activities in September.
+Key behavioral expectations are then reviewed with students throughout the year in assemblies, McFaul Moments, restorative sessions and in core class settings.
+Instructional methods include multimedia, discussion, role playing and class meetings.
+In addition, students involved in our Hillcrest School Leadership teams are given opportunities to collaboratively, with teacher facilitation, create their own set of expectations regarding school wide events.
+The Code of Conduct is implemented by teaching staff, in part by being the basis for establishing class expectations and Class Charters at the start of the school year.
+Hillcrest staff takes time in the September staff meeting to review key concepts in the Code of Conduct and make a commitment to modeling socially responsible behavior across the school and formulating our own Staff Charter.
+The use of Restorative Practices as a method to help students deal with solving problems are daily exercises that are modelled and managed with minor and severe incidents.
+Continuation of our Social Emotional Learning (SEL) Committee to discuss, support and monitor our school's progress in on going.
 Administrators stress to all staff the importance of positive modeling.
-Administrators’ discussions with individual students about specific behavior or discipline issues usually include references to the Code of Conduct and resolving conflicts peacefully.
-Our school motto, “Take the High Road” embodies the high expectations we have of our students’ conduct and level of responsibility.
+Administrators' discussions with individual students about specific behavior or discipline issues usually include references to the Code of Conduct and resolving conflicts peacefully.
+Our school motto, "Take the High Road" embodies the high expectations we have of our students' conduct and level of responsibility.

 4. Monitoring and Review

-The Hillcrest Code of Conduct is monitored throughout the year during the course of its implementation (see above).
+The Hillcrest Code of Conduct is monitored throughout the year during its implementation (see above).
 It is formally reviewed annually in the spring in a collaborative process involving:

-- Superblock meetings with all students in their teams.
+- McFaul Moments meetings with all students in their teams.
 These involve a review of the themes and content of the Code of Conduct, followed by a feedback session in which students give their suggestions and questions.